blockchain2017/69EVCoin/README.md

 # Payment Gateway
 69EVCoin payment gateway.
 We built tokens on binance smart chain as a highly secure blockchain payment gateway.
 It offers low fees and supports leading exchanges. can also be used to pay for goods discount all transactions. marketing section is expanding as a payment gateway on coinpayment.net our growing partnerships in the future.

-# Payment Gateway
-We has created a 69EVCoin trading platform that connects to the application system for quick trading.
-Safe and easy to use

 # Link us

 🌐 Smart Contract : https://bscscan.com/address/0xFD843444a25Fa5d40dCE9e1CF6f803EACc47030B